Post-intensive care syndrome: Psychiatric impairment

 Depression and anxiety are the two most common mental health disorders seen in individuals with PICS.
 The range of possible mental health problems, however, is far wider.
 Dementia, post-traumatic stress disorder (PTSD), and persistent delusional behavior are also manifestations of the syndrome.
 Although not completely understood, the anxiety and delusions seen in patients with PICS are likely linked to delusional memories that some individuals acquire during their stay in the ICU, rather than recall of factual memories.
 It is thought that medically induced sedation may contribute to the formation of delusional memories by raising the risk of delirium and hallucinations.

 Risk factors are similar to those for cognitive impairment following critical illness, and include severe sepsis, acute respiratory distress syndrome, respiratory failure, trauma, hypoglycemia, and hypoxemia.
 Like ICU-acquired weakness, long-term immobility and deep sedation have been known to play an important part in the development of mental health problems seen in PICS.
 Sleep pattern disturbance, a common problem in the ICU, is also a likely culprit.
-Age under 50 years, female gender, lower education level, pre-existing disability, alcohol use disorder, pre-existing anxiety, depression, and PTSD are also risk factors for PICS-related mental health disorders.
+Lower education level, pre-existing disability, alcohol use disorder, pre-existing anxiety, depression, and PTSD are also risk factors for PICS-related mental health disorders.
+Contrary to earlier believes, neither age nor sex have shown to be risk factors for either depressive states or anxiety.
+The estimated prevalence of mental disorders after intensive care varies.
+Meta analyses have shown a prevalence for depressive symptoms after intensive care between 4%-64%, and between 5%-73% for anxiety.
+The fact that papers often uses different methods to estimate prevalence on mental disorders after intensive care, i.e. different types of self reporting forms, diagnose codes, and different time points at data collection is a big contributor to the big variety in prevalence estimation.

 The natural history for mental health disorders following critical illness is not well known, likely due to lack of recognition that these psychiatric symptoms may be related to a remote ICU admission.
 With proper psychological and psychiatric help, mental illness related to PICS can be successfully managed, but research favors preventative strategies as the most effective management.
 While there are ongoing studies focused on determining the best way to treat and prevent psychiatric problems following critical illness, daily diaries, so-called "ICU diaries" seem to be the most promising.
 These ICU diaries appear to be effective in treating the delusional, false memories that some of these individuals develop.
 Healthcare providers, especially clinical social workers who specialize in medical care, can be very helpful in advocating these practices and facilitating them for patients and families.